tantsandras/mm/content/podcastEpisodesFolder/pets-and-palynology.md

 Okay.
 Let's kick this in the dick!
 Good evening cocksuckers! \[Laughter]

 I might keep that in.
 Maybe I shouldn't, but I don't care anymore.
 It's Wednesday, which means that it's time to talk about crime.
 I'm your host...
 No!
-You're listening to Midweek

-\[ \_\_ ] \[ \_\_ ] kick it in

-you have one job i have

-all the jobs

-that's the joke dot jpeg

-you're listening to midweek murders and

-i'm your host sandra

-i'm your host joe bye-bye

-i got my information from wikipedia

-four separate bbc articles which

-will be on the blog on the website

-midweek

-midweek merlin weekend

-\[Music]

-midweek murders.net life dot app

-a blog post on crime and investigation

-an article in yorkshire evening

-post yorkshire yorkshire

-an article in yorkshire evening post by

-david bruce and an

-article in the guardian by martin wayne

-wright

-also one of my sources is the bbc news

-article also the wiki wiki

-the national archives which documents

-her majesty's courts records a

-journal article titled hair as a source

-of forensic evidence in murder

-investigations

-and what when how dot com

-that reminded me all that i'd forgotten

-about plastic bag

-striations

-so this week we're going to talk about

-the murder of leanne

-tiernon and leanne tiernon was a happy

-chocolate loving 16 year old which

-one of those applied to you you're right

-i am a 16 year old

-i was thinking about chocolate flour i

-know

-that was the joke and leanne tiernon was

-christmas

-shopping in lids city center with her

-best friend

-sarah on the 26th of november and the

-year

-2000. in the year 2000

-that was a conan o'brien sketch you're

-welcome

-and that is why there was no canned

-laughter afterwards

-they had taken a bus back to the suburb

-of

-bramley where they lived at

-approximately

-4 30 p.m leanne and sarah had begun to

-walk home together

-but parted ways at huffley lynn where

-sarah watched her friend

-walk towards the wooded area of huffle

-jill

-when sarah had returned home she phoned

-leanne's house

-on the landline and was told that leanne

-wasn't home yet

-you remember when we had landlines

-james asked me the other day if i ever

-call munich on the land line

-that james what's a landline

-i quite like the idea of a landline but

-i know

-that if i installed one it would only

-ever be telemarketers

-or my mum who would just call me on my

-mobile if i ignored the landline anyway

-that's moms for you leanne's mother

-tried calling her cell phone at 5

-20 pm but nobody answered

-she tried calling again but this time

-the call dropped after just

-four rings at 7pm leanne's mother

-called the police to report her daughter

-missing

-the search for leanne started

-immediately

-but the area of huffle jill consisted of

-extremely

-varied terrain which made the search

-very difficult

-the police inquest headed by detective

-superintendent chris greg

-not the greg pastis person

-nah that was weak move on yeah it wasn't

-i don't even know where i was supposed

-to be going with that but all right

-calculated her probable route with the

-help of sarah

-who was the last person to have seen

-leanne on the 26th

-they went door-to-door along this route

-searching

-950 houses and countless

-other buildings for any clue as where

-leanne could be

-i've got some actual numbers on the

-countless other things

-just to put into context the size of

-this search

-okay yeah 1 400

-houses were questioned oh god

-800 sheds or garages were searched

-150 commercial properties searched

-so shops and stuff like that 12 search

-warrants were issued

-and i don't know if you know but a

-search warrant needs to be

-authorized by a judge which means that

-the police officers

-need an evidence base to be able to get

-a search warrant approved

-so they take time and they take money

-and they take effort

-and they got 12 of them usually it's

-hard enough to get one

-140 male dna samples were taken

-a three mile section of a canal was

-searched

-including two of those three miles where

-the canal

-was drained to one meter of water

-so the search was absolutely massive

-i also wrote down that they searched 32

-drain shafts yeah and they got help

-from lots of different organizations

-to locate hidden drains and

-old drains that aren't in service

-anymore

-they really did quite a thorough job

-yeah

-on the 4th of december police released

-a facial composite of a man that had

-been spotted

-walking his dog in the huffly jill area

-at the time of leanne's disappearance

-and i actually

-looked up the composite and it is

-quite similar to the man

-that was responsible for leanne's

-disappearance

-and death i

-looked into this a little bit more and

-he was

-actually spotted in the area like an

-hour before leanne went missing i'm a

-bit surprised that somebody saw him

-and i'm also a bit surprised that they

-could remember

-kind of what the face looked like it was

-quite

-interesting actually and also ghosts

-showed that they did talk to so many

-people

-that they were like this man an hour

-before leanne

-went missing might be a person of

-interest but i also remembered like you

-know

-do you remember the dodgy dog walker

-episode no

-we talked about like this one guy who

-police

-interest peaked about him because he was

-out walking his dog but he had nothing

-to do with the

-actual case but this time it actually

-did have something to do with the case i

-always

-find it suspicious that it's a dog

-walker that finds someone

-or a cadaver at six o'clock in the

-morning

-what kind of maniac goes out at six

-o'clock in the morning to walk the dog

-obviously a murderer

-ollie would like that but that's not he

-wouldn't

-he complains if i have to take him out

-too early

-oh that's why he's so perfect

-for you because he's so old yeah screw

-getting a puppy

-ugh could you imagine

-couldn't imagine because puppies are a

-lot of work

-i mean it's bad enough anyway i have to

-take him out four times a day

-but when he gets the shits and it's at

-three o'clock in the morning

-yeah i ain't invested in that life this

-dog-owning business has just reaffirmed

-for me the fact that i do not want

-children

-well you chose to have a dog

-i know and he's great company for about

-10 minutes every day

-and then he slinks off and does his own

-thing which is great

-but a baby won't slink off and do their

-own thing you have to pay attention to

-them

-all the time i'm like why aren't you

-grown up and i've left the house already

-to all the listeners out there if this

-makes it into the cut

-i don't think you've been invested in

-anything as you're invested

-in your dog so don't be worried

-the dog lives a great life

-he is my only reason for existence oh

-yeah nine months after leanne was last

-seen another dog walker this is the one

-you were talking about

-surprise surprise named mark bisson

-was out for a stall with his papas

-in lindley woods north yorkshire

-16 miles from leanne's home

-he came across leanne's body only 100

-yards

-away from where another murder victim a

-woman named

-yvonne fit had been found in 1992

-so 100 yards is i'm going to guess 108

-meters

-91.4 in the wrong way

-yeah so almost there almost leanne's

-body was

-identified by her fingerprints

-and now i wrote autopsy and things found

-with the body

-maybe that's war

-what was found with leon's body

-a lot forensically so we can start with

-the fingerprints

-so they identified her body by

-fingerprints but obviously she

-i say obviously most likely she wasn't

-on the fingerprint database so they

-would have taken

-comparison prints of objects in her

-house

-that she likely would have touched okay

-i have a question about that

-see i think i saw captain marvel

-recently again here we go i'm expecting

-this to be highly reliable

-and nick fury lifted a fingerprint with

-a piece of tape

-from his like id card

-because somebody else touched it but

-i've always been

-believing because of movies again that

-you have to like

-warm it up or something so it depends on

-what

-surface the fingerprint is on

-which will determine which technique

-that you need to use
+You're listening to Midweek...
+Fucking shit.
+Kick it in the dick! \[Laughter]

+You have one job.

+I have all the jobs! \[Laughter]

+That's the joke dot jpeg.

+You're listening to Midweek Murders, and I'm your host Sandra.

+And I'm your host Joe.

+Ba bam!

+Kaplow.

+I got my information from wikipedia, four separate BBC articles which will be on the blog.
+On the website.
+Midweek...
+Midweek Murders.

+Midweek Murders! \[Mimics Swedish chef]

+Midweekmurders.netlify.app.
+A blog post on crime and investigation, an article in Yorkshire Evening Post...
+Yorkshire?

+"Yorkshire".

+An article in Yorkshire Evening Post by David Bruce, and an article in The Guardian by Martin Wainwright.

+Also one of my sources is the BBC News article, also the wiki wiki wah.
+The national archives which documents her majesty's courts records, a journal article titled "hair as a source of forensic evidence in murder investigations".
+And what when how dot com, that reminded me all that I'd forgotten about plastic bag striations.

+So this week we're going to talk about the murder of Leanne Tiernan.
+And Leanne Tiernan was a happy, chocolate loving 16 year old, which one of those apply to you.

+You're right.
+I am a 16 year old. \[Laughter]

+I was thinking about chocolate loving.

+I know, that was the joke.

+And Leanne Tiernan was christmas shopping in Leeds city center with her best friend Sarah on the 26th of November in the year 2000.
+"In the year 2000".
+That was a Conan O'Brien sketch, you're welcome.

+And that is why there was no canned laughter afterwards.

+They had taken a bus back to the suburb of Bramley, where they lived, at approximately 4.30 p.m.
+Leanne and Sarah had begun to walk home together, but parted ways at Houghley Lane where Sarah watched her friend walk towards the wooded area of Houghley Gill.
+When Sarah had returned home she phoned Leanne's house on the landline, and was told that Leanne wasn't home yet.
+You remember when we had landlines?

+James asked me the other day if I ever call Munich on the land line.
+I was like: "James, what's a landline?". \[Laughter] I quite like the idea of a landline, but I know that if I installed one it would only ever be telemarketers.
+Or my mum, who would just call me on my mobile if I ignored the landline anyway.

+That's moms for you.
+Leanne's mother tried calling her cell phone at 5.20 pm, but nobody answered.
+She tried calling again, but this time the call dropped after just four rings.
+At 7pm Leanne's mother called the police to report her daughter missing.
+The search for Leanne started immediately, but the area of Houghley Gill consisted of extremely varied terrain, which made the search very difficult.
+The police inquest headed by detective superintendent Cris Gregg, not the Gregg pasties person...

+Nah that was weak, move on.

+Yeah it was, it was.
+I don't even know where I was supposed to be going with that, but all right.
+Calculated her probable route with the help of Sarah, who was the last person to have seen Leanne on the 26th.
+They went door-to-door along this route, searching 955 houses and countless other buildings, for any clue as where Leanne could be.

+I've got some actual numbers on the "countless other things", just to put into context the size of this search.

+Okay, yeah.

+1400 houses were questioned.

+Oh god.

+800 sheds or garages were searched.
+150 commercial properties were searched, so shops and stuff like that.
+12 search warrants were issued, and I don't know if you know, but a search warrant needs to be authorized by a judge.
+Which means that the police officers need an evidence base to be able to get a search warrant approved.
+So they take time, and they take money, and they take effort, and they got 12 of them.
+Usually it's hard enough to get one.
+140 male DNA samples were taken.
+A three mile section of a canal was searched, including two of those three miles where the canal was drained to one meter of water.
+So the search was absolutely massive.

+I also wrote down that they searched 32 drain shafts.

+Yeah, and they got help from lots of different organizations to locate hidden drains, and old drains that aren't in service anymore.
+They really did quite a thorough job.

+Yeah.
+On the 4th of December, police released a facial composite of a man that had been spotted walking his dog in the Houghley Gill area at the time of leanne's disappearance.
+And I actually looked up the composite, and it is quite similar to the man that was responsible for Leanne's disappearance and death.
+I looked into this a little bit more, and he was actually spotted in the area like an hour before Leanne went missing.
+I'm a bit surprised that somebody saw him, and I'm also a bit surprised that they could remember, kind of, what the face looked like.
+It was quite interesting actually, and also goes to show that they did talk to so many people that they were like: "this man, an hour before Leanne went missing, might be a person of interest".
+But I also remembered like, you know...
+Do you remember the dodgy dog walker episode?

+No. \[Laughter]

+We talked about like, this one guy who...
+Police interest peaked about him, because he was out walking his dog, but he had nothing to do with the actual case.
+But this time it actually did have something to do with the case.

+I always find it suspicious that it's a dog walker that finds someone, or a cadaver, at six o'clock in the morning.
+What kind of maniac goes out at six o'clock in the morning to walk their dog?
+Obviously a murderer. \[Laughter]

+Ollie would like that, but that's not the case for you.

+He wouldn't.
+He complains if I have to take him out too early.

+Aww, that's why he's so perfect for you, because he's so old.

+Yeah.
+Screw getting a puppy.
+Ugh, could you imagine? \[Laughter]

+No, I couldn't imagine, because puppies are a lot of work.

+I mean it's bad enough anyway, I have to take him out four times a day.
+But when he gets the shits and it's at three o'clock in the morning?

+Yeah.

+I ain't invested in that life.
+This dog-owning business has just reaffirmed for me the fact that I do not want children.

+Well, you chose to have a dog.

+I know, and he's great company for about 10 minutes every day and then he slinks off and does his own thing, which is great.
+But a baby won't slink off and do their own thing, you have to pay attention to them all the time.
+I'm like: "why aren't you grown up and have left the house already?".

+To all the listeners out there, if this makes it into the cut, I don't think you've been invested in anything as you're invested in your dog.
+So don't be worried, the dog lives a great life.

+He is my only reason for existence.

+Oh yeah.
+Nine months after Leanne was last seen, another dog walker, this is the one you were talking about...

+Surprise surprise.

+...named Mark Bisson was out for a walk with his puppers in Lindley woods North Yorkshire, 16 miles from Leanne's home.
+He came across Leanne's body only 100 yards away from where another murder victim, a woman named Yvonne Fitt, had been found in 1992.
+So 100 yards is?

+I'm going to guess 108 meters.

+91.4 meters.

+Ah!
+I wen't the wrong way.

+Yeah.
+So almost there, almost.
+Leanne's body was identified by her fingerprints.
+And now I wrote: "autopsy and things found with the body".
+Maybe that's your... \[Laughter] What was found with Leanne's body?

+A lot, forensically.
+So we can start with the fingerprints.
+So they identified her body by fingerprints, but obviously she...
+I say obviously.
+Most likely, she wasn't on the fingerprint database.
+So they would have taken comparison prints of objects in her house that she likely would have touched.

+Okay.
+I have a question about that.

+Si.

+I think I saw Captain Marvel recently, again.

+Oh here we go, I'm expecting this to be highly reliable.

+And Nick Fury lifted a fingerprint with a piece of tape from his, like, ID card.
+Because somebody else touched it.
+But I've always been believing, because of movies again, that you have to like warm it up or something?

+So it depends on what surface the fingerprint is on, which will determine which technique that you need to use.

 but most of the time if it's a solid